Florida Fracture Injury Lawyer

 Bone fracture injuries are common.
 WebMD says the average person suffers at least two fractures over a lifetime.
 But a fracture injury in childhood, when bones heal quickly and properly, is different from a fracture suffered by an adult.
 As we age, bones do not heal as well.
 It becomes harder to regain the muscle strength lost while a broken limb or hip is immobilized for recovery.

-Fractures occur in accidents such as car, truck and motorcycle accidents, as well as in slip-and-fall accidents.
-In older adults, hip fractures suffered in falls often result in long-term functional impairment, nursing home admission and increased mortality, the U.S. Centers for Disease Control and Prevention (CDC) says.
+Fractures occur in accidents such as car, truck, and motorcycle accidents, as well as in slip-and-fall accidents.
+In older adults, hip fractures suffered in falls often result in long-term functional impairment, nursing home admission, and increased mortality in the U.S. Centers for Disease Control and Prevention (CDC) says.

-When someone else’s negligence causes a fracture injury, they should be held accountable for the injured party’s pain and suffering, and their financial losses.
-Philip DeBerard, Injury Attorney, helps victims of fracture injuries suffered in slip-and-fall accidents, car crashes and other accidents across South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Fort Pierce, Jupiter, Palm Beach and Vero Beach.
-For a free consultation, call us today toll free or use our online form.
+When someone else’s negligence causes a fracture injury, they should be held accountable for the injured party’s pain and suffering and their financial losses.
+Top-rated attorney Philip DeBerard, with over $150 million in verdicts and settlements, helps victims of fracture injuries suffered in slip-and-fall accidents, car crashes, and other accidents across South Florida and the Treasure Coast, including Stuart, Port St. Lucie, Okeechobee, Fort Pierce, Jupiter, Palm Beach, and Vero Beach.
+For a free consultation, call us today toll-free or use our online form.

 “Fracture” is the term used by doctors (and lawyers) for broken bones.
 The American Academy of Orthopaedic Surgeons (AAOS) explains that bones are rigid.
-But they also bend or “give” some when an outside force is applied.
-A bone breaks when too much force is applied by either a single blow, twisting or repeated stress.
+But they also bend or “give” somewhat when an outside force is applied.
+A bone breaks when too much force is applied by either a single blow, twisting, or repeated stress.

 Common types of fractures include: